 Cholinergic urticaria (heat bumps) can occur when a person’s core body temperature rises.
 Possible causes include exercise, stress, weather, and eating spicy foods.
-It causes small, round, itchy papules that usually fade within an hour.
+Small, round, itchy papules appear that usually fade within an hour.

 The lesions typically resolve without treatment between

 The word “cholinergic” refers to a part of the nervous system that controls muscle contraction, blood vessel dilation, and slowing of the heart rate.

 In this article, we look at the signs and symptoms of cholinergic urticaria, why it happens, and how to treat or prevent it.